by Greg Nathan

 To reach the 'we' stage, the franchisee must be mature, objective, commercially minded and, most of all, they must be profitable.
 The franchisor, on the other hand, must be patient, fair and consistent in their dealings with franchisees.
 With the new recognition of interdependence is likely to come a re-commitment by the franchisor to the franchisee.
 The real power of franchising kicks in here.

-The franchise relationship is a complex and, at times, difficult one, but the E Factor model offers franchisors and franchisees alike a way of negotiating their way through the minefield.
-Franchisees who have arrived at the we stage are a network's greatest asset.
+The franchise relationship is a complex and, at times, difficult one, but the The Franchise E-Factor model offers franchisors and franchisees alike a way of negotiating their way through the minefield.
+Franchisees who have arrived at the 'we' stage are a network's greatest asset.
 They will often be quiet achievers who keep one eye on profit and one eye on cultivating healthy business relationships, not just with their franchisor but with their suppliers and, of course, their customers.

 A very useful tool for franchisors is what I term the Mood Monitor, which the Franchise Relationships Institute has developed to measure how a franchisee feels about the relationship with their franchisor in five key areas: confidence in leadership; moral and practical support; belonging & involvement; resolution of conflict; and feelings of achievement.
 Franchisees are asked to rate their level of satisfaction in over 20 aspects of these areas, and the resulting feedback can give the franchisor a valuable benchmark against which to measure progress.

 This article first appeared in Franchise New Zealand magazine.
-The E Factor name, concept and graph are copyright Greg Nathan and the Franchise Relationships Institute.
+The Franchise E-Factor name, concept and graph are copyright Greg Nathan and the Franchise Relationships Institute.

 Save time, money and tax by benefiting from our specialist franchise advice and proven accounting solutions.
 Your success is our business.
 Ring now 0800...